sbrl/Pepperminty-Wiki/README.md

  - A module registry of some sort (ideas welcome!)
  - Image maps (#103)
  - User management for moderators ( + moderator management for the wiki owner) (#127)
  - An app for Android (Sorry, iOS is not practical at the current time.
 Feel free to make one yourself!
-I'm happy to help out if you need help with Pepperminty Wiki itself (e.g. making it more machine-readable (#138)) - message on gitter (see above), or open an issue on this repository.)
+I'm happy to help out if you need help with Pepperminty Wiki itself (e.g. making it more machine-readable (#138)) - message on Gitter (see above), or open an issue on this repository.)
  - User watchlists
  - Theme gallery (#5)
  - (See more on the [issue tracker](https://github.com/sbrl/Pepperminty-Wiki/issues)!)